modernriot/pacmen/README.md

 # pacmen
 Factory for making pacmen.
-Feel frre to clone this repository to see how these are generated on button click.
+Feel free to clone this repository to see how these are generated on button clicks. and are aware of boundaries via directional change.